Turbulence in Primordial Dark Matter Halos and Its Impact on the First Star Formation: Conclusion

 \section{Conclusion}

 We investigate the universality and diversity of supersonic turbulence in primordial halos by simulating the formation of 15 minihalos.
-Our \GIZMO\ simulations use initial conditions drawn from large-scale cosmological \TNG\ simulations, enhanced by a robust particle-splitting technique to asses the turbulent structures within primordial gas clouds—the birthplaces of Pop~III stars.
+Our \GIZMO\ simulations use initial conditions drawn from large-scale cosmological \TNG\ simulations, enhanced by a robust particle-splitting technique to assess turbulent structures within primordial gas clouds—the birthplaces of Pop~III stars.
 The results show that the turbulence arises naturally from gas accretion into the gravitational potential wells of dark matter during minihalo formation.
 Gas velocities in the minihalos span from subsonic to supersonic, reaching \Mach\ up to $\sim30$, clearly indicating the presence of supersonic turbulence.

 In the central regions of halos, turbulent gas exhibits significant compressibility and vorticity, coinciding with high-density zones where molecular hydrogen cooling becomes efficient.
-The characteristic \Mach\ of halos lies between 2 and 5 and correlates positively with halo mass.
+The characteristic \Mach\ of halos is between 2 and 5 and correlates positively with the mass of the halo.
 Supersonic turbulence disrupts spherical collapse, producing clumpy filamentary structures, consistent with predictions by \citet{tang2024clumpy}.
 The physical properties of primordial turbulence revealed by our simulations offer critical insights into the long-standing problem of Pop~III star formation.

-Our findings help to constrain the mass scale of the first stars that soon will be examined high-$z$ observations with the James Webb Space Telescope (JWST).
+Our findings show that the clump masses produced by supersonic turbulence significantly influence the characteristic mass scale of the first stars and their associated stellar feedback, which critically shape the physical properties of the first galaxies.
+These implications can be tested with via the first galaxy observations with the James Webb Space Telescope (JWST).